 Meet some of CAPS founders, former and current board members

 Environmental activist, writer, and policy analyst who lectures on the role of population growth in degrading natural ecosystems and eroding the quality of life.
 With expertise in the effects of acid rain and metals pollution on high altitude lakes, he helped establish the first acid rain monitoring station on the western slope of the Rocky Mountains.
 A resident of the San Francisco Bay Area, he led passage of an Alameda County open space protection initiative in 2000 and currently advises citizens groups on local growth management policies.
-In 2012, he received the Excellence in Preservation Award from the Tri-Valley Conservancy.
-He is a board member of the Institute for Population Studies in Berkeley, a former trustee of the Head-Royce School in Oakland, and former board member of Transform (formerly the Bay Area Transportation and Land Use Coalition).
+In 2012, he received the Excellence in Preservation Award from the Tri-Valley Conservancy, and in 2014, he received the Sierra Club Outstanding Achievement Award in Land Conservation.
 He co-authored Toxics A to Z: A Guide to Everyday Pollution Hazards (University of California Press).
 Dick received his bachelor’s and master’s degrees from the University of California at Berkeley.